selenewaide/udacity-project1-movie-trailer/README.md

 ## Acknowledgments

 * Udacity Full Stack Nanodegree for a fun first project
-* Youtube for use of it's API
+* Youtube for use of its API
-* OMDB for use of it's API
+* OMDB for use of its API